ITU-METSEN/WRF_Docker/README.md

 ## Features
 - WRF installation script.
 - Conda environment for visualizations, `conda activate pywrf`.
-- Pipe for fast file transfer between the os and the container.
+- Pipe folder for fast file transfer between the os and the container.

 ## Directory Structure

 - `/scripts` – Scripts for building, installing, and running WRF
 - `Dockerfile` – Instructions to build the standard environment
+- `/.github/workflows` - Automated image build and push to ghcr.

 ## Contributing